rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ---
 rqlite can be compiled for a wide variety of operating systems and platforms.

+## Release process
+A rqlite release is [generated automatically using GitHub Actions](https://github.com/rqlite/rqlite/blob/master/.github/workflows/build-release-binaries.yml) anytime a new GitHub release is created and tagged.

 ## Building rqlite
 *Building rqlite requires Go 1.22 or later. [gvm](https://github.com/moovweb/gvm) is a great tool for installing and managing your versions of Go.
 You must also have a [C compiler](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation) installed.*